Before you can start submitting work you will need some way of connecting to the NeSI clusters.

 In order to avoid the problems of using a Windows environment, it may be advisable to install a Linux Virtual machine.
 This may be advantageous in other ways as many elements of scientific computing require a Linux environment, also it can provide a more user friendly place to become familiar with command line use.

 There are multiple free options when it comes to VM software.
 We recommend Oracle VirtualBox.

 Further instructions on how to set up a virtual machine can be found here.

 Once you have a working VM you may continue following the instructions as given for Linux/MacOS.

-If you are using Git for version control you may already have Git Bash installed, if not it can be downloaded here.
+If you are using Git for version control you may already have Git Bash installed.
+If not it can be downloaded from here.

-All Windows computers have PowerShell installed, however it will only be useful to us if Windows Subsystem for Linux (WSL) is also enabled, instructions here.
+All Windows computers have PowerShell installed, however it will only be useful to you if Windows Subsystem for Linux (WSL) is also enabled, instructions here.

-Similar to Git Bash, PowerShell is perfectly adequate for testing your login or setting up your password, but lacks many of the features of MobaXterm or a native Unix-Like terminal therefore we do-not recommend it as your primary terminal.
+Like Git Bash, PowerShell is perfectly adequate for testing your login or setting up your password, but lacks many of the features of MobaXterm or a native Unix-Like terminal.
+Therefore we do not recommend it as your primary terminal.